 top of page

-Mitch Bowmile is an award-winning documentary cinematographer and director based out of Toronto, Ontario capturing captivating and authentic stories about our beautiful planet and those that call it home.
-He holds a bachelor of journalism degree from Ryerson University where he won the “Best Documentary Award, is a certified Advanced Drone Pilot, a certified strength and conditioning coach and has undergone formal training in white-water paddling, wilderness first aid and mountaineering.
+Mitch is a 2025 recipient of the prestigious Trebek Grant from the Royal Canadian Geographical Society and National Geographic.
+He holds a bachelor of journalism degree from Ryerson University where he won the “Best Documentary Award,” is a certified Advanced Drone Pilot, a certified strength and conditioning coach and has undergone formal training in white-water paddling, wilderness first aid and mountaineering.

 Beginning his career as a sports feature writer and multimedia reporter, Mitch developed a keen passion for long-form storytelling.
 Covering the Olympic Games, World Championships, Pan American Games and National competitions across North America, Mitch developed feature articles that garnered international attention and recognition.